 These characteristics make for a great place to attract wealthy people and their assets... but that's where Singapore is a victim of its own success.

 Land is limited, and the concentration of wealth within the island is quite high.
-The result is Singapore is an ever-expensive place to live and work.
+The result is Singapore is the most expensive city to live in, tied with New York.

 For wealth and asset managers in Singapore, controlling costs is a must.